Aermoss/OSTest/README.md

 # OSTest
-A 64-bit operating system written in C++ and x86 Assembly
+A 64-bit operating system written in C++ and x86 Assembly.